 Staff have a positive impact on children's learning and development so that children make good progress towards the early learning goals.
 They are aware of children's starting points and capabilities when they first come into the pre-school through clear baseline assessment.
-Staff make good use of ongoing observational assessment, they effectively evaluate children's play and incorporate their next steps into the planning.
+Staff make good use of ongoing observational assessment, they effectively evaluate children's play and incorporate their next steps of learning into the planning.
 Staff revise these aims each week to keep themselves aware of children's current learning needs.
+The outside has been improved to provide a stimulating children's learning environment.
+The mud kitchen, sand and water play area gives many opportunities for children to explore and investigate.
+However, the outside areas are not rich in the written word, children do not have access to a range of written words to further develop their emerging literacy skills.

-The educational planning for all areas of learning effectively help children to reach, and sometimes exceed, the expected levels of development.
+The educational planning for all areas of learning effectively helps children to reach, and sometimes exceed, the expected levels of development.
 Children achieve good personal, social and emotional development.
 They enjoy the challenges to develop physically and receive plenty of stimulation from attentive staff to extend their communication and language skills.
 Older children gain an understanding of literacy and number, for example, recognising their names and using counting in everyday play.
-They have many opportunities to gain an understanding of their environment and to express their ideas through the many creative opportunities provided.
-However, the outside areas are not as well-resourced as the indoor environment and do not as effectively support children's development and learning in all areas.
-For example, children do not have access to resources to help them develop their climbing and balancing skills.
+They have many opportunities to gain an understanding of their environment and to express their ideas through the many open ended creative opportunities provided.

-All children receive support to develop good attitudes and the skills to learn effectively.
-The two-year-old children have the space and time to explore what they are interested in so that, when older, they concentrate and persevere in their learning.
+All children receive effective support to develop good attitudes and the skills to learn effectively.
+The two year old children have the space and time to explore what they are interested in so that, when older, they concentrate and persevere in their learning.
+The well-established key person system ensures they have the information readily available to complete the required progress checks.
 The planned next steps for all children are well focused so that children moving on to school have good social and learning skills.
 Staff have a good understanding of how to offer appropriate levels of challenge to take individual children forward in their learning.
-They use open questions to help children think in further depth when they are in their mini 'Chinese restaurant' making noodles, discussing what is in the different dishes they are making.
+They use open questions to help children think in further depth when they play games, discussing the different foods.
 Key persons know their children well and effectively use their starting points and interests to foster their learning and development.
 Children learn to share and take turns, working cooperatively as they play.
 Staff extend children's interest in storytelling with opportunities for children to join in with favourite stories.
-Children eagerly join staff in singing a range of songs and movement rhymes when they explore different ways of moving their bodies.
+Children join staff in singing a range of songs and movement rhymes where they explore different ways of moving their bodies.